GoogleCloudPlatform/gke-poc-toolkit/docs/CLUSTERS.md

 >**NOTE:** Deploying multiple GKE Toolkit environments to the same Shared VPC is not currently supported.
 This feature will be added in the future.

-**The following pre-requisites must be completed prior to running the deployment**
+**The following pre-requisites must be completed prior to running the deployment if a Shared VPC is chosen**

 * A Shared VPC in a Host Project must exist before deploying the GKE cluster(s).
 That VPC must meet the following prerequisites:
   * Two secondary IP ranges must be created on the target shared VPC subnet and configured with the pod and service IP CIDR ranges.